Alves-Zach/Alves-Zach.github.io/_projects/01Exoskeleton.md

 This method allows the physical therapist to easily command a desired gait pattern to a patient while enabling the therapist to easily put on and take off the sensors to attend to other tasks during a therapy session.

 ## EMG stiffness augmentation
 An important part of lower body rehabilitation using this setup is being able to vary controller stiffness to encourage the patient to tend towards more desirable gait patterns as the physical therapist sees fit.
 During test using only the IMUs controlling the desired position, an operator would control the proportional gain on the controller, changing it when the therapist said to do so.
 This method is functional but is more cumbersome and is less likely to find the correct stiffness.
 Also, different phases of a patient's gait pattern could require different levels of stiffness.
-This is why I aimed to augment the controller's proportional stiffness based on the muscle activation of the user wearing the IMU/EMG sensors.
+This is why I aimed to augment the controller's proportional stiffness based on the muscle activation of the therapist wearing the IMU/EMG sensors.

 TODO: Add flowchart showing basic overview of the EMG -> stiffness pipeline

-The raw EMG data for each muscle comes in from the trigno_capture node, that gets converted into muscle activation data for each of the six muscles measured, those values then get converted into stiffness values for each of the 4 joints the exoskeleton controls.
+The raw EMG data for each muscle comes in from the trigno_capture node, that gets converted into muscle activation data for each of the six muscles measured.
+Those values then get converted into stiffness values for each of the 4 joints the exoskeleton controls.
 The method to convert muscle activation data to joint stiffness can be chosen from any listed below.
 All methods are available and can be chosen based on user preference

 &emsp; - High-Low method: